stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-You're like-- __[makes weird noise with his mouth]__
+You're like-- __[weird mouth noises]__

 #### TIM

 Hair all over the place, loud jacket, big square glasses.
 Yeah.
 A lot of fun.

 Moss, again, asks:

-> "Is the security department just plain told to ignore the security alerts from Trexel?"
+>"Is the security department just plain told to ignore the security alerts from Trexel?"

 _(balking)_ Well.
 Well.
 Well.
 Plot.